Observation of charmonium sequential suppression in heavy-ion collisions at the Relativistic Heavy Ion Collider

-In this letter, we report on measurements of inclusive J/$\psi$ and $\psi$(2S) production in Ru+Ru and Zr+Zr collisions at $\sqrt{s_{_{\rm NN}}}$ = 200 GeV with the STAR experiment \cite{STAR:2002eio} at RHIC.
-J/$\psi$ and $\psi$(2S) are reconstructed through the electron-positron or dielectron decay channel at mid-rapidity ($\left|y\right| < 1$).
-In addition to J/$\psi$ and $\psi$(2S) directly produced in partonic scatterings, the inclusive yields also contain decay contributions from higher charmonium states and hadrons containing bottom quarks \cite{Lansberg:2019adr}.
+J/$\psi$ and $\psi$(2S) are reconstructed through the electron-positron ($e^+e^-$) channel at mid-rapidity ($\left|y\right| < 1$).
+In addition to J/$\psi$ and $\psi$(2S) directly produced in partonic scatterings, the inclusive yields also contain decay contributions~\cite{Lansberg:2019adr} from higher charmonium states and hadrons containing bottom quarks, the latter of which is expected to contribute negligibly at 200 GeV though~\cite{Adamczyk:2012ey}.
 The yield ratio of $\psi$(2S) to J/$\psi$ ($B_{\psiss}\sigma_{\psiss}/B_{\jpsi}\sigma_{\jpsi}$) is presented as a function of charmonium transverse momentum ($p_{\rm T}$), where $\sigma$ represents production cross section and $B$ denotes the branching ratio.
 Additionally, double ratios, {\it i.e.}, $\psi$(2S) to J/$\psi$ yield ratios in Ru+Ru and Zr+Zr collisions over that in 200 GeV $p$+$p$ collisions, are measured in different intervals of centrality, a quantification of nuclear overlap \cite{Miller:2007ri}.

-The dataset used in this analysis comprises approximately 4 billion minimum-bias Ru+Ru and Zr+Zr events at $\sqrt{s_{_{\rm NN}}}$ = 200 GeV collected in 2018 by the STAR experiment, covering full azimuth within the pseudorapidity range $\left|\eta\right| < $ 1.
-The minimum bias trigger requires coincidence signals from the two Vertex Position Detectors (VPDs) at 4.24 $< \left|\eta\right| <$ 5.1 \cite{Llope:2014nva}.
-The collision centrality classification is determined by matching the charged track multiplicity measured in the Time Projection Chamber (TPC) with the Glauber model \cite{Miller:2007ri}, which also calculates the average number of participants ($\langle N_{\rm part} \rangle$) for all centrality intervals.
+This analysis utilizes a dataset comprising approximately 1.8 billion $^{96}$Ru+$^{96}$Ru and 1.9 billion $^{96}$Zr+$^{96}$Zr collisions at $\sqrt{s_{_{\rm NN}}}$ = 200 GeV collected in 2018 by the STAR experiment~\cite{STAR:2021mii}.
+The two collision samples are combined to enhance statistical precision.
+A minimum bias trigger is used for data recording, which requires coincidence signals from the two Vertex Position Detectors (VPDs) covering the pseudorapidity range of 4.24 $< \left|\eta\right| <$ 5.1 \cite{Llope:2014nva}.
+The collision centrality classification is determined by matching the charged track multiplicity measured in the Time Projection Chamber (TPC) with the Glauber model \cite{Miller:2007ri}, which also calculates the average number of participants ($\langle N_{\rm part} \rangle$) for centrality intervals~\cite{STAR:2021mii}.